 Our RL-based implementations are structured around core components: RL training algorithms that define the learning paradigm, neural policy architectures that parameterize the agent's decision-making function, and additional techniques that can enhance learning or address specific challenges in NFV-RA.
 This modularity allows researchers to easily experiment with different combinations and contribute new components.

 \paragraph{RL training Methods} Virne supports several foundational and advanced RL training algorithms, which are used to guide the learning process of the neural policies.

-\begin{itemize} \item \textit{Monte Carlo Tree Search (MCTS)~\cite{vne-tcyb-2017-mcts} } is a planning algorithm that explores the decision space by building a search tree, balancing exploration and exploitation to find action sequences. \item \textit{Policy Gradient (PG or REINFORCE)~\cite{drl-nips-1999-reinforce}} is a policy-based RL method that learns a parameterized policy to maximize expected returns, i.e., solution quality of NFV-RA.
+\begin{itemize} \item \textit{Monte Carlo Tree Search (MCTS)~\citep{vne-tcyb-2017-mcts} } is a planning algorithm that explores the decision space by building a search tree, balancing exploration and exploitation to find action sequences. \item \textit{Policy Gradient (PG or REINFORCE)~\citep{drl-nips-1999-reinforce}} is a policy-based RL method that learns a parameterized policy to maximize expected returns, i.e., solution quality.

-\item \textit{Asynchronous Advantage Actor-Critic (A3C)~\cite{rl-icml-2016-a3c}} is an actor-critic-based RL algorithm that uses multiple parallel actors, each interacting with its own copy of the environment.
+\item \textit{Asynchronous Advantage Actor-Critic (A3C)~\citep{rl-icml-2016-a3c}} is an actor-critic-based RL algorithm that uses multiple parallel actors, each interacting with its own copy of the environment.
 It learns both a policy (actor) and a value function (critic) to estimate the advantage of taking certain actions, leading to more efficient learning than pure PG methods.

-\item \textit{Proximal Policy Optimization (PPO)~\cite{drl-arxiv-2017-ppo}} is a popular RL method known for its stability, ease of implementation, and strong empirical performance across a wide range of tasks.
+\item \textit{Proximal Policy Optimization (PPO)~\citep{drl-arxiv-2017-ppo}} is a popular RL method known for its stability and strong empirical performance across a wide range of tasks.
 It achieves policy optimization stability by using a clipped surrogate objective.

-\item \textit{Deep Q-Network (DQN) and variants~\cite{mnih2013playing}} are value-based RL methods that aim to learn the state-action value space.
+\item \textit{Deep Q-Network (DQN) and variants~\citep{mnih2013playing}} are value-based RL methods that aim to learn the state-action value space.
 However, NFV-RA often involves large, structured action spaces not directly amenable to these methods. \end{itemize}

 \paragraph{Neural Policy Architectures} The neural policy architecture defines how the RL agent perceives the environment (state representation) and decides on actions.
 Virne implements a range of architectures to capture attribute and structural information in both the PN and VN.